 The declaration outrages Lizzie (Jodie Comer), who thinks it is a low blow to his opponent.
 She is also hurt by her husband’s possible infidelity, and his bragging about in court, an act which humiliates Lizzie herself.
 The White Princess never completely dispels whether Henry is lying, or ashamed to admit how low he is willing to go to drive “Richard” into submission.

 Mad Margaret is at again in The White Princess Episode 7

 While Henry’s behavior was appalling, so was his mother, Margaret’s.
 After stealing away “Richard” and Cathy’s baby, Margaret insinuates to Lizzie that their son will be murdered, a prospect that sickens Lizzie.

-As The White Princess Episode 7 wears on, it becomes clear that Lizzie is starting to believe that Perkin Warbeck is actually her long-lost brother, Richard.
-When he enters court early in The White Princess Episode 7, she looks at him briefly before wistfully turning away.
+As Episode 7 wears on, it becomes clear that Lizzie is starting to believe that Perkin Warbeck is actually her long-lost brother, Richard.
+When he enters court early in the episode, she looks at him briefly before wistfully turning away.